Christ Church, South Yarra: Architecture

-The church is located on the corner of Toorak and Punt Roads; its tall spire is a local landmark.
+Located on the corner of Toorak and Punt Roads, the church's tall spire is a local landmark.
 The church is built of local bluestone.
 Although the original proposal had been to engage the architect Charles Vickers with a design with a central tower and freestone facings, this plan fell through due to lack of funds.
 The next plan was for a tin tabernacle, built by Hemmings of Bristol.
 Nothing came of this poorly-received proposal, and in late 1855 the parish building committee chose a design by Charles Webb and James Taylor.
 This was in preference to a design by Joseph Reed.
 The tower (built of Oamaru stone) and spire and aisles were built later to a design by Reed, Henderson and Smart.

 The north transept is the Lady Chapel, and was set out as such in 1940.
 For many years the south transept was used as a chapel for Christ Church Grammar School.
-The church has a kauri pine rood screen and pulpit, both dating from 1890 and designed by G.A.
-Badger.
+The church has a kauri pine rood screen and pulpit, both dating from 1890 and designed by G. A. Badger.
 The high altar was replaced in 1937, the new high altar being designed by Hadwen and Houghton, and the old high altar being given to the parish of St John's, Bungaree in 1939.

 Other features include an alabaster bust by William Wetmore Story depicting Lt Alexander Gordon Anderson, and General Sir Harry Chauvel's sword.

 The church is listed on the Victorian Heritage Register.